Family-Friendly Things to Do in Maui

 Baby Beach

 Baby Beach is a beach on the north shore of Maui.
-Thanks to the reef that connects to the western end of the beach, there is a lagoon that is protected from the ocean.
-This lagoon is the perfect spot for kids to swim, as you relax on the sand.
-It can get windy in the afternoons though.
+The reef connecting to the beach's western end protects a lagoon from the ocean.
+This lagoon is the perfect spot for kids to swim while you relax on the sand.
+It can get windy in the afternoons, though.

-When you are visiting Baby Beach, you must take the time to look out towards Lanai, as well as Kahoolawe Island.
-The glimpses you get of the island may be all you see because you are not allowed to visit that island.
+When you visit Baby Beach, you must take the time to look out towards Lanai and Kahoolawe Island.
+The glimpses of the island may be all you see because you are not allowed to visit it.

 Humpback Whale Watching

-You can easily see the humpback whales from the shoreline in Maui.
-However, I always recommend heading out on a boat tour, because it allows you to see these magnificent creatures up close.
-There are many different Maui whale watching tours to choose from, but I will find the perfect one for your family.
+You can easily see humpback whales from the shoreline in Maui.
+However, I always recommend heading out on a boat tour to see these magnificent creatures up close.
+There are many different Maui whale-watching tours to choose from, but I will find the perfect one for your family.

 Snorkel Tours of Molokini

 Molokini is a crater that is shaped like a crescent moon.
 The area is a marine preserve, as well as a seabird sanctuary.
-When you decide to take a snorkel tour of this area, your family will have the chance to see more than 200 different species of fish, as well as reef sharks, moray eels, and octopus.
-You can also swim with the green sea turtles, or honu, when you are in the water.
-If we plan your tour during the months of December through March, you can see humpback whales on your ride to and from this crater.
+When you decide to take a snorkel tour of this area, your family will have the chance to see more than 200 different species of fish, reef sharks, moray eels, and octopus.
+You can also swim with the green sea turtles or honu when in the water.
+If we plan your tour from December through March, you can see humpback whales on your ride to and from this crater.

 Road to Hana

-The Road to Hana is one of the extraordinary scenic drives in the entire world and you will love experiencing it with your family when you are on vacation in Maui.
+The Road to Hana is one of the most extraordinary scenic drives in the world, and you will love experiencing it with your family when you are on vacation in Maui.
 This stretch of road is just over 64 miles long, so you must be prepared for a long drive.
-There are also more than 600 curves, so if someone in your family get motion sickness, you will want to be prepared with remedies before you leave.
+There are also more than 600 curves, so if someone in your family gets motion sickness, you will want to be prepared with remedies before you leave.

-There are so many stops you can make on the Road to Hana, which will make your trip even longer.
-We must choose the stops you want to make in advance if you don’t have a lot of time available.
-However, if you do have extra time, we can create a plan where you are in this area for a couple days, so you can really fall in love with this area of Maui.
+You can make many stops on the Road to Hana, making your trip longer.
+If you don't have much time, we must choose the stops you want to make in advance.
+However, if you do have extra time, we can create a plan for you to be in this area for a couple of days so you can fall in love with this area of Maui.

 Maui Ocean Center

-One of the best ways to see all of Maui’s wildlife, flowers, plants, and cultures in one location is to take your family to the Maui Ocean Center.
-You will find the Ocean Center over in Ma’alea Bay.
-Everyone in your family will fall in love with the turtle lagoon and living reef.
-But it will be the humpback whale exhibit and open ocean that will keep everyone mesmerized for hours.
+One of the best ways to see Maui’s wildlife, flowers, plants, and cultures in one location is to take your family to the Maui Ocean Center, located in Ma’alea Bay.
+Everyone in your family will love the turtle lagoon and living reef, but the humpback whale exhibit and open ocean will keep everyone mesmerized for hours.

 Ali’i Kula Lavender Fields

-The Ali’i Kula Lavender Fields are comprised of just over 13 acres of land.
-All that acreage is filled with 55,000 lavender plants.
-There are 45 varieties of the plants, but you may not be able to tell them apart without a little assistance.
-Your time at this farm will have you learning how one lavender plant was turned into this gorgeous space that locals and tourists love.
+The Ali’i Kula Lavender Fields comprise just over 13 acres of land, and they are filled with 55,000 lavender plants.
+There are 45 varieties of plants, but you may be unable to tell them apart without assistance.
+Your time at this farm will teach you how one lavender plant was turned into this gorgeous space that locals and tourists love.
 Before you leave the farm, you must stop in the gift shop to purchase a few lavender items to take home with you.

 Surfing Goat Dairy Farm

-If your kids love animals, you may want to make the trip to the Surfing Goat Dairy Farm.
-This working farm offers a multitude of tours that offer insight as to how the farm works.
+If your kids love animals, you may want to visit the Surfing Goat Dairy Farm.
+This working farm offers many tours that provide insight into how the farm works.
 If you do not want to take a tour, you can spend a little time feeding the goats, checking out the pigs, and making friends with the farm dogs and cats.

 These are some of the best family-friendly things to do in Maui.
-While you can place all these things on your itinerary, there are so many other options to choose from.
-I would love to chat with you, so I can find out exactly what you are looking for during your next family vacation in Maui.
-This will ensure I know what to include when I am creating your itinerary and planning the rest of your trip.
+While you can include all these things on your itinerary, there are many other options.
+I would love to chat with you to find out precisely what you are looking for during your next family vacation in Maui.
+This will ensure I know what to include when I create your itinerary and plan the rest of your trip.

 So, are you ready to plan your family vacation in Maui??

-If you are ready to start planning, I would like to invite you to schedule a planning session with me by clicking here.
-This link will take you directly to my digital calendar, where you can set up a convenient time for us to connect.
+If you are ready to start planning, I invite you to schedule a planning session with me by clicking here.